ericwq/nvide/README.md

 % docker exec -u ide -it nvide ash
 % docker exec -u root -it nvide ash
 ```

-## Build image
+## Build customized image

+why we need a customized image?
+Here you need to choose the password for `ide` and `root` account, you also need to create ssh keys and install them in the image.

+### Build base image

-Run the following command to build the docker image by yourself.
+Run the following command to build the base image.

 ```sh
 % git clone https://github.com/ericwq/nvide.git